SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_10999b99-9a8d-4b92-9fbd-01e3fac01cd5_do_not_edit_manually.md

     - **Effort:** master

+??? abstract "AzureEdge in Command Line"

+    Detects use of azureedge in the command line.

+    - **Effort:** advanced

 ??? abstract "Bazar Loader DGA (Domain Generation Algorithm)"

     Detects Bazar Loader domains based on the Bazar Loader DGA